dpt/ChaseHQ/README.md

-# Chase H.Q. for the ZX Spectrum
+# Pulling apart Chase H.Q. for the ZX Spectrum

 Reverse engineering by David Thomas